These highly-effective and easy classroom organization ideas will keep your elementary classroom tidy, organized, and running efficiently.

 This list is merely a few suggestions to try if you’d like to try some new things!

-2. Invest in Some Chair Pockets.
+2. Invest in Chair Pockets.

 They’re especially great for upper elementary kids who have so many supplies that can’t always fit into their desks or cubbies.

-One set of these will last a few years.
+One set lasts a few years.

 I purchased my own set so that when I switched schools, I knew that I would always have them. ❤️